coolaj86/node-examples-js/standalone-weberver/README.md

 Usage
 ===

-    cd /path/to/serve
-    served [port]  # defaults to 3000
+    served [port] [/path/to/serve] # defaults to 3000 and the current directory

 example:

     cd ~/Downloads
     served 5555

+Note: If `/path/to/serve` can be loaded as a connect module with `require()`, it will be.
+For example:

+    served 5555 /path/to/myapp.js

 Receiving Files
 ---